scottvr/PBVD/README.md

 The Arduino sketch for controlling the PBVD is included in the `code` directory.
 The sketch controls the x/y movement of the laser and the activation of the laser module.

+(Note: this is code for a raster "vector" display driver.
+For *real* vector display, consider using the audio signal driven flyback yoke described in the assembly documenta.)

 ## Assembly Instructions

 Have moved to the wiki.